benda18/useR_2025_Eclipse_Presentation/rmd/abstract_submission.md

 -   \~15 years local government experience as an urban planner and transit planner.
 Tim was part of a team that helped deploy Google Transit for his transit agency in Kentucky in 2008, being among the first 50-ish agencies worldwide to go live.\

 -   Journey with R began with a desire to log transit vehicle real-time location data from an api for analysis but I had no programming experience or knowledge of how to approach the problem.
 I wouldn't successfully solve this problem until after about 5 years of self-guided learning.

--   Currently seeking employment opportunities and solid friends in the R community.

 -   [LinkedIn](https://www.linkedin.com/in/tim-bender-238870171/)